Pterodactylus/Ceres.js/README.md

 ## Basic Example (Old Syntax)
+The old syntax is still supported for Ceres.
 Ceres.js takes a vector of residual equations that are all equal to zero when the problem is solved.
 The equations can be non-linear.
 Here is a basic example.

 ```html
 <script>